coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 - [x] ALTERNATIVELY, Find a way to reasonably package tcl/tk with the executable in a relocatable way

 # How should deleting work
+Check emails sent to Richard for a plan that I sent previously.
+Some fake mock-ups wouldn't go wrong!
+ALSO REMEMBER TO MAKE A BRANCH